justclint/vagrant-lemp/README.md

 configuration adjustments.

-Once you confirm your project is working commit this to your new repository and replace this readme contents with your new info.
+Once you confirm your project is working commit this to your new repository and replace the contents of this readme file.